Acer circinatum

 A small tree with large, many-lobed leaves, and having a clambering habit under forest conditions or when cultivated in shady places, where its fall color and red keys with widely spread wings (about 1½ inches long) are valued for their lively effect.
 Native around Stanford Sierra Camp.

-There are two old plants growing on the east side of the Carnegie Institute main building.
+Campus has lost its only specimens, two old plants last reported in 2003 on the east side of the Carnegie Institute main building.
+In Palo Alto, two are near the garden wall at 2297 Harvard Street.

 Name derivation: Acer – Latin for maple; circinatum – rounded (the leaves).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the Carnegie location.
-Family name updated from Aceraceae to Sapindaceae Oct 2017 (SP).
+Family name updated from Aceraceae to Sapindaceae (Oct 2017, SP).
+Locations updated; Harvart St locations and Pacific Fire note added (Jul 2024, SP).